 Viking craftsmen included blacksmiths, bronze smiths, coopers, leather tanners, saddlers, shoemakers, and other men who made leather goods like purses and belts.
 They also had jewelers and men who carved bowls from soapstone.
-Other craftsmen carved bone and antler into goods like combs.
+Other craftsmen carved bone and antlers into goods like combs.

 The Vikings also had their own form of writing.
 The Viking alphabet was called the futhark and the 16 individual letters were called runes.
 They were made of straight and diagonal lines, which were carved into wood or stone.
 (In the late Viking era people wrote on sheep or calf skin).

 Vikings wore iron helmets.
 Some of them also wore chainmail.
 They also carried round wooden shields.
-They fought with spears, bows, axes and swords.
-In battle Vikings stood in rows and formed a wall of shields called a skjaldborg.
+They fought with spears, bows, axes, and swords.
+In battle, Vikings stood in rows and formed a wall of shields called a skjaldborg.

 The Vikings also built fortresses.
 They dug a ditch and created an earth bank then erected a wooden stockade on top.

-The Vikings grew wheat, barley and rye.
+The Vikings grew wheat, barley, and rye.
 They made bread and porridge.
 Sometimes they added peas to the porridge to make it go further.
 They also ate cabbages, onions, and leeks and they used herbs like dill and coriander.
 The Vikings grew apples and plums and they gathered wild berries.

 Fish was an important part of the Viking diet and they ate cod and herring.
 They also raised pigs, cattle, sheep, and goats.
 (Sheep and goats were used for milk).
 Vikings also kept geese and chickens.